 The learner applies the skills and tools necessary to implement and maintain a diverse work environment which values change.
-Each learner will demonstrate the application of assessing the current extent of diversity in the workplace, analyze the effect of perceptions, attitudes, biases, and organization culture on diversity, dealing with barriers, change manage The learner applies the skills and tools necessary to provide a safe and secure work environment.
-Each learner will demonstrate the application
+Each learner will demonstrate the application of assessing the current extent of diversity in the workplace, analyze the effect of perceptions, attitudes, biases, and organization culture on diversity, dealing with barriers, change management strategy, process and reactions, measuring progress, and celebrating success.
+Prerequisite is not required when course is delivered via the Internet